 Each newly appointed guide would have training on how to respond to dangerous situations, basic first aid and how to lead a group.
-Their training follows a 3-stage induction period: shadowing a more experienced guide; then leading a group while supervised; and finally leading a group on their own.
-Groups will also be accompanied by a scientific leader in cases where local guides are used.
+Their training follows a 3-stage induction period:

 Sleeping and accommodation arrangements

 Separate male and female sleeping facilities are available both in the forest and at the marine site.
 Accommodation for staff members and teachers accompanying the groups is also separate.
 Bathroom facilities are shared, but toilets are always private and lockable from the inside, as are the shower facilities.
 The details of the accommodation are sent out to participants prior to the expedition so that the school has plenty of time to consider any pastoral issues that may arise as a result of the sleeping arrangements.